-Farm workers work hard for crops and cash, but they may be at risk of a crime if they are not aware of their own personal safety.
+As a farm worker, you work hard for crops and cash, but you may be at risk of a crime if you are not aware of your own personal safety.

 Often, farm workers catch transport vehicles in the dark to work in remote locations.
 You need to know your work location to summon medical, fire, and/or police help.
 Your employer must provide you with the address and location of the worksite as well as a local emergency number and a means to contact emergency services.
 If you have one, keep your own cell phone and list of local emergency phone numbers as well.

 Use a buddy system of coworkers who know where you will be working and with whom.
 Tell your contacts when you will be leaving for work and returning.
 Vary your routine by driving or walking different routes.
 Never hitchhike or give a ride to a stranger.